vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 ## Recommended Next Steps

-> **If you read nothing else:** 35 customers average a 91% return rate, Electronics alone accounts for $166K in loss, and we still don't know *why* — because return reasons aren't captured.
-That's the single highest-leverage gap in this dataset.
+> **If you read nothing else:** the biggest financial problem is not a tiny extreme-abuse segment.
+The larger Moderate Risk customer group drives **57.2% of total return loss**, Electronics alone accounts for **$166K** in loss, and the biggest remaining gap is root-cause visibility.

 After delivering these findings, my next three priorities would be:

-- **Add a `return_reason` field** — right now we know *where* leakage is concentrated but not *why*.
-One column unlocks root cause analysis and turns this from a measurement project into an actionable one.
+- **Add structured return-reason analysis** — the project identifies where leakage is concentrated, but root cause still needs to be validated systematically across categories and products
-- **Run a cohort analysis on high-return customers** — are they new customers with misaligned expectations, or long-term customers with quality concerns?
-The answer changes the intervention entirely.
+- **Investigate the Moderate Risk customer segment more deeply** — this group drives most return-related loss, so understanding whether the issue is product mismatch, fulfillment friction, or repeat behavioral patterns would have the highest payoff
-- **Set return rate alert thresholds in the dashboard** — Electronics at 7.3% is already elevated; a trigger at 8% gives the team a leading indicator before losses compound, shifting the response from reactive to proactive.
+- **Set return-rate and return-loss alert thresholds in the dashboard** — category and product-level monitoring should surface leakage spikes early, especially in Electronics and the highest-loss products

 ---